Areneko/Eemo_ios/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 **To cancel production of sequence elements and free resources immediately, call `dispose` on the returned subscription.**

-If a sequence terminates in finite time, not calling `dispose` or not using `disposed(by: disposeBag)` won't cause any permanent resource leaks.
+If a sequence terminates in finite time, not calling `dispose` or not using `addDisposableTo(disposeBag)` won't cause any permanent resource leaks.
 However, those resources will be used until the sequence completes, either by finishing production of elements or returning an error.

-If a sequence does not terminate on its own, such as with a series of button taps, resources will be allocated permanently unless `dispose` is called manually, automatically inside of a `disposeBag`, with the `takeUntil` operator, or in some other way.
+If a sequence does not terminate in some way, resources will be allocated permanently unless `dispose` is called manually, automatically inside of a `disposeBag`, `takeUntil` or in some other way.

 **Using dispose bags or `takeUntil` operator is a robust way of making sure resources are cleaned up.
 We recommend using them in production even if the sequences will terminate in finite time.**

-If you are curious why `Swift.Error` isn't generic, you can find the explanation [here](DesignRationale.md#why-error-type-isnt-generic).
+In case you are curious why `Swift.Error` isn't generic, you can find explanation [here](DesignRationale.md#why-error-type-isnt-generic).

 ## Disposing